lucasbiancogs/lucasbiancogs/README.md

 ### 🙋🏽‍♂️ My Projects

 I choose Flutter to develope my own app from scrach.
 It's a group expenses controling app which I call [Group Expenses](https://github.com/lucasbiancogs/groupExpenses) (I know, not a really creative name).
-It aims to control users own and group expenses, where you can undestand how is your family going, or your housemates, have a global picture of your expenses, who is expending money and where.
+It aims to control users own and group expenses, where you can undestand how is your family or your housemates or whatever group you're in are going, have a global picture of it's expenses, who is expending money and where.

 ### 🎯 Flutter